 Leicester Centre for a Bigger Selection

 To access the biggest range of options, we advise looking for a place to sleep in the heart of Leicester.
-It is here that features the greatest concentration of hotels, including many recognisable names like Travelodge (x2), Premier Inn, Ibis, Holiday Inn and Novotel.
-With hassle-free places like these, you can be almost certain of a pleasant stay and one that provides you with a convenient base for exploring Leicester, or for catching public transport.
-We should also note that the Holiday Inn offers a special race day price of £60 per night (per room).
-To access this offer, just quote racecourse events when booking with the hotel directly.
+It is here that features the greatest concentration of hotels, including many recognisable hotel chains.
+With hassle-free places like these, you can be almost certain of a pleasant stay and one that provides you with a convenient base for exploring Leicester.
+In terms of getting to the racecourse, it’s about a 15-minute car journey from the city centre or you can catch a bus in under half an hour.

 About the Racecourse